-As part of Refugee Week, director Sophie Besse brings her satirical comedy Borderline: A Comedy About Tragedy to Southbank Centre.
+As part of our programme around 2017's Refugee Week, director Sophie Besse brought her satirical comedy Borderline: A Comedy About Tragedy to Southbank Centre.

 The performance is a satire on life in the Calais Jungle created in collaboration with refugees from Syria, Sudan, Palestine and Afghanistan who has experienced life in the Jungle first-hand.
 Here, one of those performers, Mohamed Sarrar, shares his experiences of escaping Sudan for London, and finding light in the darkness of the Calais Jungle.